 5- Budget and Expenses

 When starting a company, you would probably have a limited budget, so you have to be frugal with your expenses.
 Keep your fixed cost, such as rentals, to the minimum.
-Shared offices can be a good option which will eliminate your office management expenses.
+Shared offices can be a good option that will eliminate your office management expenses.
 Hire the right people, and only when it is necessary.
 Build a team with people who share the same vision and are equally committed.
 At the start, managing finance is paramount.

 6- Be Sales Oriented

 Your primary aim at the beginning should be to get your first customer.
 Do not think too far ahead, just focus on sales and ramping up revenue.
-Its sales and revenue that will keep your business going, so all your effort and resources should be directed at achieving your sales target.
+Its sales and revenue will keep your business going, so all your effort and resources should be directed at achieving your sales target.

 When you start a company in India, the initial phase of the new business is going to be the most difficult time for you.
 Getting customers for a new product or service of an unknown company is not an easy job.
-You can easily to get frustrated and distracted, but you have to remain focussed, and sooner than later, your efforts will bear fruit.
+You can easily to get frustrated and distracted, but you have to remain focused, and sooner than later, your efforts will bear fruit.

-Setting up a company in India is not that difficult, but sustaining it over a period of time and making it profitable requires a lot of effort and a passionate and single-minded approach towards it.
+Setting up a company in India is not that difficult, but sustaining it over a period of time and making it profitable requires a lot of effort and a passionate and single-minded approach it.